 Another very popular route is the Bernina Railroad which encompasses 38 miles (61 km), 13 tunnels, and 52 viaducts.
 It travels at a 7% incline in large portions of the trajet, making it one of the naturally steepest tracks in the world.

 And the disputes continue today.
 French people might declare that Mont Blanc is in France, but to the Italians it is another story.
 The area has been disputed for centuries, dating back to the days of the Duchy of Savoie.
-The House of Savoie was a royal dynasty and independent country dating back to 1003AD.

 The duchy covered much of this area of the Alps until Napoleon Bonaparte decided to annex Savoie in 1792 on his way to conquer Italy.
 After several wars and back and forth, the Duke of Savoie Victor-Emmanuel II conceded Savoie to the French in exchange for another prize: becoming King of Italy.